Q: Can we set up our checking account in the name of Florida Federation of Garden Clubs?

 Q: How do I get a club Roster?

 A: To view or print your club membership as it is reflected in the FFGC database, use the Advanced Search feature in the Directory.
 Search for your club and view the resulting list of all your active members.
 You can print this list.
 The roster reflects active members, that is members for whom dues payments have been received and active, participating Life Members.
 If you see Life Members listed on your directory roster who are no longer active, please notify Headquarters.
 Life Members will continue to receive their magazine from FFGC, but will be removed from the active membership associated with your club.

 Q: How does a club submit a new member?

 A: Clubs should submit new membership forms at the time the member joins.
 Send the new member/change member form to FFGC headquarters completely filled out for each new member.
-Allow as much as 4 weeks for processing during the summer.
-New Membership Form
+Please include a check for the appropriate dues.

 Q: How do I report my Life Members?